Questionable Issue: Currency of the Holocaust

-The exhibit on which this presentation is based was presented courtesy of Holocaust Museum Houston, which is dedicated to educating people about the Holocaust, remembering the 6 million Jews and other innocent victims, and honoring the survivors’ legacy.
-Using the lessons of the Holocaust and other genocides, the museum teaches the dangers of hatred, prejudice, and apathy.
+This exhibit is presented courtesy of Holocaust Museum Houston, which is dedicated to educating people about the Holocaust, remembering the 6 million Jews and other innocent victims and honoring the survivors’ legacy.
+Using the lessons of the Holocaust and other genocides, the Museum teaches the dangers of hatred, prejudice and apathy.